abhilashjp/lookupapp/docs/explainers/reverse-charge.md

 ## Invoice format

 The invoice format remains same as the tax invoice.
 Except that you will need to add the taxes as 0% similar to the way you indicate zero rated items.
-You will also be required to add a note to indicated that reverse charge is applied on the invoice
+You will also be required to add a note to indicated that reverse charge is applied on the invoice.